Originally written in August 2014. Please note that some of my language and theological understandings have changed since writing this.

 Let me begin in the only way I know how to; in prayer.
-To a Father whose works are perfect, and who acts through ours when they are not.
+To a God whose works are perfect, and who acts through ours when they are not.

 I ask that as I write these words, and as my listeners hear them, your Spirit will be active.
 I pray that our love will grow.
 That through knowledge and understanding, you will help us to know what is best.
-Help us to live pure lives, produced by Jesus Christ, until the day He returns.
+Help us to live holy and loving lives, produced by Jesus Christ, until the final day.
 May we bring you glory and praise, in Jesus’ name.

 As my father tucked me into bed, he would pray before kissing me good night.
 This particular day, I must have been upset or anxious because he spoke to me about heaven being a place where everyone would feel completed and happy and perfect.
 It was this thought that provoked me to ask if I could be a boy when I went to heaven.
 His response, while I don’t remember in words, was humble, diplomatic and filled with love.

 Fast forward with me through a range of events; dreams of being a boy and dating the girls I knew, not kissing anyone in high school, the period of time when I was protectively jealous of my friends as they started dating, and the few weeks I cross-dressed in a drama play absolutely adoring it when the girls in my class pretended to flirt with me.